-Setting → User's Logo

-Lets you display an image of your choice when the projector is warming up, not receiving a signal, or when you press the Blank button to temporarily stop projection.
+Changes the screen that's used when the projector is not receiving a signal or when you press the Blank button to temporarily stop projection.
+Select Blue (instead of Black) or Logo to display the EPSON logo on a black background.